EWareNet: Emotion Aware Human Intent Prediction and Adaptive Spatial Profile Fusion for Social Robot Navigation: Overview and Methodology

 The encoder model creates a representation, ${E_s}^{(i, t)} $, of the input gait sequences, forming a memory module.
 The encoder representation is utilized by the decoder model to auto-regressively predicts future trajectories.

-The \textit{encoder-decoder attention} layer of decoder network is fed with encoder representation and emotion context from emotion context network in \ref{emotionmech}.
-The emotion context remains constant for all the timesteps predicted by the decoder.
-The intent-aware trajectory predictions are used in our navigation pipeline.
+The \textit{encoder-decoder attention} layer of the decoder network is fed with encoder representation and emotion context from emotion context network in \ref{emotionmech}.
+The emotion probabilities, $e_i$, from the \textit{ECN} are multiplied element-wise with the encoder outputs to be fed as attention to the decoder.
+For simplicity, we assume that the emotion context remains constant for all the timesteps predicted by the decoder.
+The intent-aware trajectory predictions are used in our navigation algorithm.